-(NEMC) is a top hospital in Estonia whose core values are focusing on patients, professionalism, innovation and teamwork.
-NEMC is founded on 2001 by the Government of the Republic through a merger of 7 different hospitals.
-One of these was the Estonian Oncology Centre.
-NEMC is a tertiary care hospital that makes about 24% of total secondary care turnover in the country.
-Oncological, cardiovascular and trauma patients make 50% of all the medical cases and form the clinical profile of the medical centre.
+NEMC is the referral medical facility of Estonia with core values including best patient care, professionalism, innovation and teamwork.
+NEMC was founded in 2001 by the Government of the Republic of Estonia through a merger of seven hospitals.
+One of the merging hospitals was the Estonian Oncology Centre providing all cancer care in the North Estonian region.
+NEMC became a tertiary referral center that offers about 25% of total turnover of health-care services in the Estonia.
+Oncological, cardiovascular and trauma patients comprise approximately 50% our clinical profile.